oracle/cloud-native-devops-workshop/containers/docker001/Participant-Guide.md

 Most importantly, in the Docker Compose YAML file, we used 2 volume statements, one for Wordpress and one for the DB.

-For example, this statement in the YAML for Wordpress, allows for images to be retained in blog posts:
+For example, this statement in the YAML for Wordpress, allows for images to be retained in blog posts.
+In this example, we are explicitly stating where the data is store on the host volume.
 ```
      volumes:
        - /var/www/html:/var/www/html:rw
 ```

-Plus this volume statement for the database:
+Plus this volume statement for the database.
+In this example, we are letting Docker map where "db_data" is stored on the host volume:

 ```
      volumes: